crimefighter/rss-reader/README.md

 * title tag helpers - `title page_title` to set the title, `h1_tag page_title` to set the title &amp; write an H1 tag, `title_tag` to write the title to head
 * custom 404, 500, 503 error pages, complete with special Google Analytics
 * maintenance mode - block all site access - use `rake maint:begin` and `rake maint:end` to toggle (like, in capistrano)
+* authlogic authentication system, with OpenID as an option
+* formtastic for simple clean forms

 ## Guidelines